 What is the attitude towards discontinuity hypotheses?

-For long-termists, I see three plausible attitudes21:
+For long-termists, I see three plausible attitudes:

 - They prioritise AI because of arguments that rely on a discontinuity, and they think a discontinuous scenario is probable.
 The likelihood of a discontinuity is a genuine crux of their decision to prioritise AI.